Every pupil is able to apply scientific knowledge and skills to appreciate and care for the natural world.

 - To nurture and develop students who will care deeply for the environment and are change agents in contributing to environmental sustainability.

-Makerspace@P3sngs is developed and implemented for students to apply the simplified Design Thinking (DT) process to bring their ideas to life.
-Students learn to Ask relevant questions to understand a given problem, Brainstorm on various solutions to solve the problem, Plan the steps needed to take, Create a prototype to test out the solution, and lastly, Improve on the prototype if necessary.
-As students go through this SNGS Thinking Cycle in the tasks set for them, they pick up new skills and are given opportunities to showcase their creativity and aptitude for Science through our school-based programme.
+One of the highlights of STEM ALP is the Makerspace@P3sngs and Makerspace@P4sngs.
+These programmes are developed and implemented for pupils to apply the simplified Design Thinking process to bring their ideas to life.
+Pupils learn to Ask relevant questions to understand a given problem, Brainstorm on various solutions to solve the problem, Plan the steps needed to take, Create a prototype to test out the solution, and lastly, Improve on the prototype if necessary.
+As pupils go through this SNGS Thinking Cycle in the tasks set for them, they pick up new skills and are given opportunities to showcase their creativity and aptitude for Science through our school-based programme.

-Part of the ALP also involves implementing Visible Thinking Routines to explicitly teach students how to think critically and invently and apply these skills to their day-to-day learning.
-When thinking is visible in classrooms, students are in a position to be more metacognitive, to think about their own thinking.
-When thinking is visible, it becomes clear that lessons are not about memorizing content but exploring ideas.
+Part of the ALP also involves implementing Visible Thinking Routines to explicitly teach pupils how to think critically and innovatively, and apply these skills to their day-to-day learning.
+When thinking is visible in classrooms, pupils are in a position to be more metacognitive, to think about their own thinking.
+It becomes clear that lessons are not about memorising content but exploring ideas.

 1. Routines for Introducing and Exploring Ideas